ublue-os/image-template/README.md

   - `S3_ENDPOINT` - This value will be specific to the bucket as well.

 Once the workflow is done, you'll find the disk images either in your S3 bucket or as part of the summary under `Artifacts` after the workflow is completed.

-# Building Disk Images

-This template provides an out of the box workflow for creating disk images (ISO, qcow, raw) for your custom OCI image which can be used to directly install onto your machines.

-This template provides a way to upload the disk images that is generated from the workflow to a S3 bucket.
-The disk images will also be available as an artifact from the job, if you wish to use an alternate provider.
-To upload to S3 we use [rclone](https://rclone.org/) which is able to use [many S3 providers](https://rclone.org/s3/).
-For more configuration details see [above](README#build-disk.yml).

 # Artifacthub